Staff Members

 on use of diatoms for biomonitoring starting in the 1940s.

-Our largest project is a Cooperative Agreement with the
+One of our largest projects was a Cooperative Agreement with the

-USGS NAWQA program to analyze algal samples from
+to analyze algal samples from throughout the U.S. From

-Results are distributed to NAWQA biologists to help
+8,000 samples.
+Results were distributed to NAWQA biologists to help

-distributions of taxa and use NAWQA's environmental data
+of taxa and used NAWQA's environmental data to quantify ecological

 To help disseminate information from our studies, we